1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Churches and nonprofits across Texas and New Mexico whose work meaningfully contributes to the communities they serve, focusing on improving physical and spiritual well-being through evangelism, social engagement, and c… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Churches and nonprofits across Texas and New Mexico whose work meaningfully contributes to the communities they serve, focusing on improving physical and spiritual well-being through evangelism, social engagement, and c….
+Confirm the full requirements in the official notice before applying.